rucio/jupyterlab-extension/README.md

 This repository comes with a Docker image of [jupyter/scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook) installed with the extension.

-If you haven't, authenticate to GitHub Package Registry in your Docker installation.
-Follow the instructions on [this page](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages).

 To run the image, use the following command.
 ```bash
 $ docker run -d -p 8888:8888 \